Rimab55/Hospital-Readmissions-Classifier/README.md

 The most important indicator of readmission is the number of previous inpatient admissions, which could speak to the idea that an individual’s lifestyle choices and not simply their ailments must be addressed before and after release.
 Releasing a patient for continued treatment and rehabilitation might seem proactive and safe, however our data shows that discharge to these facilities prove to have no positive impact on overall health improvement.
 A final thought was that the number of lab procedures proved to be more predictive than the number of diagnoses when identifying a patient who was going to be readmitted.
 This could be because lab procedures indicate a complicated diagnoses, but it also highlights the inefficient and expensive approach healthcare facilities take when treating patients.

+# Code and details is available in readmissions_clean.ipynb notebook